Analysis | Virginia’s gubernatorial race tests the fear-of-Trump factor as a political motivator

 It is a potentially awkward balancing act, embracing Trump at times and keeping his distance at others.
 Youngkin believes he has found the formula.
 “It’s less navigating and more hugging everybody,” he said on Saturday morning in Great Falls as he began a 10-day bus tour.
 He added, “We’ve got Forever Trumpers, Never Trumpers and single-issue voters and folks who were Libertarians and tea party folks and independents.”

 McAuliffe predicted that Virginia could be headed toward another record turnout.
 But that’s not the key to his hopes for another term in office.
 He needs the right composition of the electorate — the kinds of percentages of Black voters, younger voters and suburban voters, especially suburban women — that will conform to the patterns of the past few elections.
-Given Virginia’s political shift toward the Democrats since former president Barack Obama won the state in 2008, if McAuliffe were to lose the race or even win narrowly, Democratic worries about 2022 will increase dramatically.
+Given Virginia’s political shift toward the Democrats since former president Barack Obama won the state in 2008, if McAuliffe were to lose the race or even win narrowly, Democratic worries about 2022 would increase dramatically.

 McAuliffe is relying on the biggest names in the Democratic Party to generate the kind of enthusiasm that he’ll need to win.
 They include President Biden, who is scheduled to campaign in the state on Tuesday, Obama, Vice President Harris, first lady Jill Biden and Georgia’s Stacey Abrams.
 McAuliffe scoffs at suggestions that he needs all this surrogate attention to win.
 It’s an all-hands-on-deck moment, he says, and typical of what he has done in the past.

 Nearly as important as the Trump factor is the Biden factor, which has played a role in keeping the Virginia race as close as it appears to be and will be even more important in determining how well or badly Democrats do next year.
 Biden’s approval ratings began to slide after the U.S. withdrawal from Afghanistan; the Virginia race tightened at the same time.
 The absence of action on Biden’s major initiatives has also increased Democratic frustrations.
-No election is insulated from national trends and Virginia is this year’s example.
+No election is insulated from national trends, and Virginia is this year’s example.

 The Virginia race also provides insights into some of the issues that will be in play next year, particularly education and the economy.